temp-username-1/me.giannists.watermarking/README.md

 ## How to run

-  - first clone the github project by cloning the current project
+  - first clone the current github project
   - cd to the project's directory
   - type `mvn spring-boot:run`